History

 1915

 Due to the First World War, civilian production at Junkers & Co. largely came to a standstill.
-Instead of hot-air stoves and gas heating inserts, the world’s first all-metal aircraft, the Junkers J 1, saw the light of day at Junkers’ Dessau bath stove factory at the end of 1915 – even though aviation had been completely alien to the company until then.
-It was not only military aircraft that were produced during the war, since field kitchens in particular were also built for the army.
+Instead of hot-air ovens and gas heating inserts, the first all-metal aircraft, the Junkers J 1, saw the light of day at the end of 1915 in the Junkers bath stove factory in Dessau – even though aviation had been completely foreign to the company until then.
+But it was not only military aircraft that were produced here; during the war, field kitchens in particular were also built for the army.

 1919